 Most manufacturer’s warranties will only cover you for a limited number of miles, and they usually only allow repairs from their franchised dealers (as opposed to a repair shop of your choice).

-An extended warranty may provide the extra coverage you need to combat the hefty mileage that you’re likely to incur.
+An may provide the extra coverage you need to combat the hefty mileage that you’re likely to incur.
 If you’re going to put a lot of miles on your car, an extended warranty might help you save a significant amount of money in the long run.

 2. If You Plan to Keep Your Car for a Long Time